-Transport within Oxford is good – great bus services and lots of cycle lanes - and it’s also easy to get to London as frequent (every 10 mins during peak time) and cheap buses run 24 hours a day.
+Transport within Oxford is good – great bus services and lots of cycle lanes.
+There’s good public transport linking Oxford and Woodstock and it’s also easy, quick and relatively inexpensive to get to London by train – frequent (every 10 mins during peak time) and by bus.